V0XNIHILI/autolightning/README.md

 )
 ```

-Then train using the same PyTorch Lightning trainer that you were used too:
+Then train using the same PyTorch Lightning trainer that you were used to:

 ```python
 from lightning.pytorch import Trainer